algorithmica-org/algorithmica/content/english/hpc/number-theory/_index.md

 weight: 7
 ---

-*Disclaimer: this chapter is a very early draft that is probably not worth reading yet.*

 In 1940, a British mathematician [G. H. Hardy](https://en.wikipedia.org/wiki/G._H._Hardy) published a famous essay titled "[A Mathematician's Apology](https://en.wikipedia.org/wiki/A_Mathematician%27s_Apology)" discussing the notion that mathematics should be pursued for its own sake rather than for the sake of its applications.

+Similar to mathematics, the various fields of computer science also form a spectrum, with mathematical logic and computability theory on one end and web programming and application development on the other.
+I assume that you, the reader, is more on the applied side: this book was written to show that there are way too few people working on practical algorithm design instead of theoretical computer science — and since you got to Chapter 7, you probably also believe in that statement.

-I personally don't agree — and I wrote this book partially to show that there are way too few people working on practical algorithm design instead of theoretical computer science — but I understand where Hardy is coming from.
-Being 62 years old, he witnessed the devastation caused by the First and the ongoing Second World War that was greatly amplified by the weaponization of science.
+But, regardless of the personal views on the matter, one can see where Hardy is coming from.
+Being 62 years old at the moment of writing, he witnessed the devastation caused by the First and the ongoing Second World War — which was greatly amplified by the weaponization of science.
 As a number theorist, Hardy finds calm working in a "useless" field and not having to face any moral dilemmas, writing:

 > No one has yet discovered any warlike purpose to be served by the theory of numbers or relativity, and it seems unlikely that anyone will do so for many years.

-Ironically, this statement was proved very wrong just 5 years later with the development of the atomic bomb, which would not have been possible without the [understanding](https://en.wikipedia.org/wiki/Einstein%E2%80%93Szil%C3%A1rd_letter) of relativity, and the inception of computer-era cryptography, which extensively builds on number theory.
+Ironically, this statement was proved very wrong just 5 years later with the development of the atomic bomb, which would not have been possible without the [understanding](https://en.wikipedia.org/wiki/Einstein%E2%80%93Szil%C3%A1rd_letter) of relativity, and the inception of computer-era cryptography, which extensively builds on number theory — the computational aspect of which is the topic of this chapter.

 <!--